-When Halley's Comet came by Earth in 1986, it was the first time we could send spacecraft up to look at it.
+When Halley's Comet came by Earth in 1986, it was the first time we could send spacecraft to look at it up close.

 Several spacecraft successfully made the journey to the comet.
 This fleet of spaceships is sometimes dubbed the "Halley Armada."
-Two joint Soviet/French probes (Vega 1 and 2) flew nearby, with one of them capturing pictures of the heart or nucleus of the comet for the first time.
+Two joint Soviet/French probes (Vega 1 and 2) flew nearby, with one of them capturing pictures of the nucleus, or "heart," of the comet for the first time.

-Additionally, NASA's International Cometary Explorer (already in orbit since 1978) captured pictures of Halley from 17.3 million miles (28 million km) away.
+NASA's International Cometary Explorer (already in orbit since 1978) also captured pictures of Halley, snapping its shots from 17.3 million miles (28 million km) away.

 "It was inevitable that this most famous of all comets would receive unprecedented attention, but the actual magnitude of the effort has surprised even most of those involved in it," NASA noted in an account of the event.

-Sadly, the astronauts aboard Challenger's STS-51L mission were also scheduled to look at the comet, but they never got the chance.
+The astronauts aboard Challenger's STS-51L mission were also scheduled to look at the comet.
+But, sadly, they never got the chance.
 The shuttle exploded about two minutes after launch on Jan.
-28, 1986, due to a rocket malfunction, killing all seven astronauts.
+28, 1986, due to a rocket malfunction, killing all seven astronauts on board.

-It will be many decades until Halley's gets close to Earth again, but in the meantime you can see its remnants every year.
+It will be decades until Halley's gets close to Earth again in 2061, but in the meantime, you can see its remnants every year.
 The Orionid meteor shower, which is spawned by Halley's fragments, occurs annually in October.
-Halley's also produced a shower in May, called the Eta Aquarids.
+Halley's also producedsa shower in May, called the Eta Aquarids.

 When Halley's sweeps by Earth in 2061, the comet will be on the same side of the sun as Earth and will be much brighter than in 1986.
 At least one study has pointed out that it is difficult to predict Halley's orbit on a scale of more than 100 years, and that the comet could collide with another object (or be ejected from the solar system) in as little as 10,000 years, although not all scientists agree with the hypothesis.

 When Halley next returns to Earth's vicinity, one astronomer predicted it could be as bright as apparent magnitude -0.3.
-This is relatively bright, but well below that of the brightest star in Earth's sky: Sirius, at magnitude -1.4 as seen from Earth.
+This is relatively bright, but it won't be the brightest object to skywatchers as it will be well below that of the brightest star in Earth's sky: Sirius, at magnitude -1.4 as seen from Earth.